Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 ## How to use semantic tokens

-In fact, the semantic tokens are declared and gathered in _Swift protocol_ so as to force any theme to implement them, and also to allow any theme to expose such properties wathever the implementation of the theme is, across wrappers.
+In fact, the semantic tokens are declared and gathered in _Swift protocol_ so as to force any theme to implement them, and also to allow any theme to expose such properties wathever the implementation of the theme is, across providers.
 Because *semantic tokens* have for values *raw tokens*, and these *raw tokens* have for values primitive types, and all these tokens are declared with *type aliases* refering all together, you can handle a *semantic token* directly in your view because the final value will be used.
 Thus, get the theme and call the needed property with some helpers.